 Just ahead, and they will be on equality.
-The trimental to our well-being, green fields of heaven are not sold or owned by title deed.
-There are no mortgages there-no rents; but as the air is free here, so are all things dead weight, and man no longer feels its canker or dwarfed.
-Perhaps morally he is idiotic.
-He may be is crushed by what we poor mortals call the justice | a dealer in stocks, and well posted in whatever of law, He will not be compelled to see his ragged pertains to his business, but otherwise ignorant children grow up in ignorance, and destined to be and dwarfed.
-At death, his brokerage is gone, and the slaves of the wealthy.
+The green fields of heaven are not sold or owned by title deed.
+There are no mortgages there-no rents; but as the air is free here, so are all things there.
+At once death shakes from poverty its dead weight, and man no longer feels its canker or is ernshed by what we poor mortals call the justice of law.
+He will not be compelled to see his ragged children grow up in ignorance, and destined to be the slaves of the wealthy.

 My friend, are you in want?
 Such is the consolation Spiritualism yields you.
 If you enjoy a competency, it opens a broad field for your efforts.
 Then you have wherewithal to exercise benevolence and charity.
-You exercise these for the benefit of others; but they will react, and benefit you more
+You exercise these for the benefit of others; but they will react, and benefit you more than any one else.

 Let me consider for a moment this reaction of good or bad deeds.
 You do a kindness : perhaps some cold morning you supply fuel to a hearth that otherwise would give no warmth, or bread to hungry mouths.
 You are blessed by those you warm, by those you feed.
 You have conferred the greatest benefit on others, what have you done for yourself?
-When you go home, does not your own fire give more genial warmth? have not your home comforts a better zest?
+When you go home, does not your own fire give more gental warmth? have not your home comforts a better zest?
 And above all, worth all else, how pure the joy in your heart!

 There are few men so utterly lost to feeling but they would give the hand of help to the drowning.
 If they saw a fellow-being sweeping past them on the tide, they would snatch him from it.
-Yet, every day do we see men rushing past us on the current of want, vice and crime, and we give not a word for help!
+Yet, every day do we see men rushing past us on the current of want, vice and crime, and we give not a